NoelPOS/NoelPOS/README.md

 # 💫 About Me:
- Computer Science Student at Assumption University of Thailand seeking for an internship at the moment
+ Computer Science Student at Assumption University of Thailand

 ## 🌐 Socials: